 Also, if they are searching for information relating to China, they will mainly use the Chinese Search Engine- Baidu, however for NZ info, Chinese here will most likely use Google,with simplified Chinese as the language setting.

-Strategy 2: Create a Chinese specific marketing plan for this target segment and not just adding a channel to your existing marketing communications plan.
+Create a specific marketing plan for marketing to Chinese, not just adding a channel to your existing marketing communications plan.

 3. What do you say and how should it be said?